How To Wax A Bike Chain- A Complete Waxing Guide

 After the chain has cooled down, remove the freshly waxed chain from the swisher tool and straighten it out.
 Don’t worry if the chain is hard because that’s normal.

 The next step is to make sure that you install the chain in the right direction.
 After that, you have to break the wax bond on your chain.
-In order to do this, lift the back wheel, and for 30 seconds at least, you need to manually advance the pedals to break in the wax.
+To do this, lift the back wheel, and for 30 seconds at least, you need to manually advance the pedals to break in the wax.
 Another way to break the wax bond is by running it up and down on a pipe before you install the chain.

 Your bike is now as good as new and ready to ride.
 The chain might feel stiff at first, but it will loosen up over time.
 Don’t shift too many gears for the first few rides or at least until your chain loosens up

-How I Waxed My Chain- Icebike Edition
+How I Wax My Chain- Icebike Edition

 Close Up Chain Of The Mountain Bike

-At Icebike, we believe that hot dip chain waxing is one of the most effective bike maintenance techniques.
+At Icebike, I believe that hot dip chain waxing is one of the most effective bike maintenance techniques.
 With this method, you can go up to 25,000 kilometers before needing to change the cassette.
 By then, it is pretty much the time to upgrade your whole bike so it’s not much of a hassle.
 You can use paraffin wax or any other type of wax that works for you.

 The most challenging part of waxing for me is cleaning the chain thoroughly before starting the waxing process.
 This process is an important one and it took me about 2 hours.
 Step one was 15 minutes long during which I dipped my chain in the bath at 65 degrees Celsius.
-In order to make sure that the chain was thoroughly clean I dipped it in the ceramic cleaner too.
+To make sure that the chain was thoroughly clean I dipped it in the ceramic cleaner too.
 I had to repeat this process twice, but that depends on your chain’s quality.
 I did this with a 30-minute interval so it serves as an ultrasonic wash.
 The third step was to dip the chain in methylated spirits or mineral spirits to remove any previous cleaners.

 Once the chain was clean, I used a dryer to dry it thoroughly.
 You can use any cloth or a towel to make sure your chain is dry.
 It’s essential to apply a wax coating as soon as possible to prevent rust since a clean chain is more prone to rusting.

-I used Silka’s Secret Chain blend wax, which comes in a packed palette format but once you heat it up it liquefies.
-It takes some time for the wax to reach the right temperature, so I hung it on a metal hanger until it was ready to be dipped in the wax.
+I used Silka’s Secret Chain blend wax, which comes in a packed palette format but once you heat it it liquefies.
+It took some time for the wax to reach the right temperature, so I hung it on a metal hanger until it was ready to be dipped in the wax.
 When I dipped the chain into the melted wax and agitated it, bubbles appeared on the surface.
 That is how you know you have correctly impregnated the chain.
 After removing the chain, I placed it in another bucket to collect any wax drops for recycling for re-dips.

 Many riders use multiple chains, making it cost-effective to re-wax using recycled wax.
 For virgin chains, it’s best to use virgin wax.
-I prefer to brush my chain with PTFE and Molybdenum as an additional step
+I prefer to brush my chain with PTFE and Molybdenum as an additional step.

 What Wax Can You Use?